qdj0511/Linkis-Doc/en_US/Tuning_and_Troubleshooting/README.md

     2.	**Necessary configuration parameters are missing**: For some microservices, certain user-defined parameters must be loaded before they can be started normally.
 For example, the linkis-cg-engineplugin microservice will load conf/ when it starts.
 For the configuration related to wds.linkis.engineconn.\* in linkis.properties, if the user changes the Linkis path after installation, if the configuration does not correspond to the modification, an error will be reported when the linkis-cg-engineplugin microservice is started.

     3.	**System environment is not compatible**: It is recommended that users refer to the recommended system and application versions in the official documents as much as possible when deploying and installing, and install necessary system plug-ins, such as expect, yum, etc. If the application version is not compatible, It may cause errors related to the application.
 For example, the incompatibility of SQL statements in the mysql5.7 version may cause errors in the linkis.ddl and linkis.dml files when initializing the db during the installation process.
-You need to refer to the "Q\&A Problem Summary" or It can be solved only by deploying the documents to make the corresponding settings.
+You need to refer to the "Q\&A Problem Summary" or the deployment documentation to make the corresponding settings.

 3. **Report error during microservice execution period**